 Motion to Suppress Evidence – Penal Code 1538.5

-So, let's say for example, the police pull somebody over, illegally search their car, find a weapon and then charge the person with possession of a loaded weapon in a vehicle, and also maybe they find some drugs so they charge him with possession for sale of drugs.
-With this combination of crimes, the person is looking at going to state prison.
+So, let's say, for example, the police pull somebody over, illegally search their car, find a weapon and then charge the person with possession of a loaded gun in a vehicle, and also maybe they find some drugs.
+Hence, they charge him with possession for the sale of drugs.
+With this combination of crimes, the person is going to state prison.

-So, the lawyer gets the case, reviews it and sees that the police really didn't have any justification for searching the car and the client didn't give any consent to search the car.
-So, the defense would file a motion to suppress any of the evidence found in the car based on the illegal search of the car.
-A motion to suppress evidence is described under California Penal Code 1538.5.
+So, the lawyer gets the case, reviews it, and sees that the police didn't have any justification for searching the car, and the client didn't give any consent to search the vehicle.
+So, the defense would file a motion to suppress any of the evidence found in the vehicle based on the illegal search of the car.
+A move to suppress evidence is described under California Penal Code 1538.5.

 Motion to Exclude Certain Evidence

 There are other examples.
 If you think you're going to go to trial, maybe there's some evidence that you don't want the prosecutor to get in as a defense attorney, so you file a motion with the judge saying the prosecutor shouldn't be able to get in whatever evidence you think they're going to try to get in that's not permissible.

 You'd say why it's not permissible.
 The judge would probably rule on that motion right before the trial.
 In many courthouses, you're sent out to a judge on the last day of the case being prepared for trial, and then that judge has to rule on all of the motions by the defense and the prosecution.
 Sometimes the prosecution will file a motion to get in certain evidence or keep specific defense evidence out.